openshift/console/README.md

  2. `./revendor.sh`

 Update existing backend dependencies:
- 1. Edit the `glide.yaml` file to the desired verison (most likely a git hash)
+ 1. Edit the `glide.yaml` file to the desired version (most likely a git hash)
  2. Run `./revendor.sh`
  3. Verify update was successful. `glide.lock` will have been updated to reflect the changes to `glide.yaml` and the package will have been updated in `vendor`.